 Outcomes of Trauma Exposure

-Gender difference in susceptibility to PTSD appear to be at least partially related to the fact that women are more likely to experience sexual assault, as this experience carries one of the highest risks for PTSD (9).
-However, this does not entirely account for the gender difference in PTSD, as findings indicate that women are at greater risk for developing PTSD than men even when they are exposed to similar types of trauma (9).
-A number of explanations have been proposed to account for this gender difference (4,11).
-For example, it has also been suggested that women may be more susceptible to mental health consequences because they are more like to experience trauma within established relationships or their traumatic exposures are more chronic than those experienced by men (e.g. ongoing interpersonal violence within a marriage).
+Women's experiences of trauma have been linked to a variety of negative mental health consequences, especially PTSD (4,7,14,15).
+Estimates from community studies suggest that women experience PTSD at two times the rate that men do (12,16).
+U.S. prevalence estimates of lifetime PTSD from the NESARC-III representative sample are 8.0% for women and 4.1% for men (8).
+Gender and sex difference in susceptibility to PTSD appear to be at least partially related to the fact that women are more likely to experience sexual assault, as this experience carries one of the highest risks for PTSD (6,7,11,17,18).
+However, this does not entirely account for differences in PTSD, as findings indicate that women are at greater risk for developing PTSD than men even when they are exposed to similar types of trauma (7,10).
+A number of explanations have been proposed to account for this effect (4,6,11,15,19).
+For example, it has also been suggested that women may be more susceptible to mental health consequences because they are more likely to experience trauma within established relationships and their traumatic exposures are more likely to be experienced over an extended period of time than men (e.g., ongoing interpersonal violence within a marriage).
 Another interesting hypothesis suggests that women's gendered social roles (e.g., wife, mother, or caretaker) may compound the negative impact of trauma exposure, as women could experience additional role strain when traumatic experiences or stress reactions interfere with their ability to fulfill these roles.
+(6,20)

 Risk Factors for PTSD Following Trauma Exposure